eCommerce definition | 7 Types of eCommerce businesses 2023

 Consumer to Consumer (C2C)

-When a consumer sells a good or service to another consumer.
+C2C eCommerce definition is when a consumer sells a good or service to another consumer.
 The C2C eCommerce model allows an individual to sell their assets online e.g. a car, a house, or a bike to other individuals.
 The seller can publish an ad containing all the product details.
 Interested customers can view the details of the product and contact the seller to pursue the transaction.
 For instance, you sell your old furniture on eBay to another consumer.

 Consumer to Business (C2B)